phalcon-orphanage/docs/en/reference/models.rst

 Validating Data Integrity
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Phalcon_Model provides several events to validate data and implement business rules.The special "validation" event allows us to call built-in validators over the record.
+Phalcon_Model provides several events to validate data and implement business rules.
+The special "validation" event allows us to call built-in validators over the record.
 Phalcon implement a couple of built-in validators that can be used at this stage of validation.

 The following example shows how to use it: